 Due to an emergency with our cat, our plans for Memorial Day weekend changed.
-We had to spend Friday in town, make sure that the cat received the care he needed and that he was stabilized.
+We had to spend Friday in town, make sure that the cat received the care he needed, and that his health stabilized.

 Frankie had the surgery he needed and was doing much better.
 And someone was very much relieved.

 More money can be earned and saved.
 Time?
-As mentioned, once it is spent, it is gone.
+As mentioned, once you spend it, it is gone.

-Luckily, my someone is an understanding one and knows I get rather grumpy (!) if I do not get my outdoor time.
-Once satisfied Frankie was stable, she gave me her blessing to take off for the weekend.
+Luckily, Ms. A is an understanding one and knows I get rather grumpy (!) if I do not get my outdoor time.
+Once satisfied, Frankie was stable; she gave me her blessing to take off for the weekend.